devonnuri/linear-harmony/linear_ko.typ

 255. 랜디 브레커: _Passenger_
 #align(center)[#image("figures/fig_307.jpg", width: 56%)]

 Here are two examples from a classic modal recording.
-Cannonball Adderley uses this C.E.S.H. version of 제3윤곽 several times in the solo to contrast with his modal, motivic, and down and dirty blues playing on this modal blues tune.
+Cannonball Adderley uses this C.E.S.H. version of Outline No.3 several times in the solo to contrast with his modal, motivic, and down and dirty blues playing on this modal blues tune.
 The outline is played over G mixolydian.

 256. 캐넌볼 애덜리
 #align(center)[#image("figures/fig_308.jpg", width: 44%)]